Gibbon Forest Coffee

 About the project

-Coffee farmers receive
+Coffee farmers preserve gibbon habitat

 The Arakan Mountains still have well-preserved primary forest on the ridges.
 Deforestation on the lower slopes has created a mosaic landscape of fields, secondary vegetation, and remnants of ancient woodland.
 Chances for Nature works with the indigenous Ashok Chin communities to protect the remaining adjacent primary forests through the designation of a community-managed conservation area.
 The project will work with local indigenous communities and Genius Coffe, a private sector partner, to develop sustainable, wildlife-friendly coffee agroforestry and mitigate threats to gibbon habitat.
-This will reduce deforestation, restore habitat and improve landscape connectivity.
+This will reduce deforestation, restore habitats and improve landscape connectivity.

 Coffee farmers from the Arakan Mountains with Gibbon coffee